JetBrains/teamcity-documentation/topics/creating-and-editing-projects.md

 Use the corresponding item from the __Actions__ menu in the upper right corner of the __Project Settings__ page or the _More_ button ![moreButton.PNG](moreButton.PNG) next to the project on the parent __Project Settings__ page.

-When you delete a project, TeamCity will remove its .xml configuration files.
+When you delete a project, TeamCity will remove its `.xml` configuration files.
 After the deletion, the project is moved to the \<[TeamCity Data Directory](teamcity-data-directory.md)\>/config/_trash/.ProjectID.projectN directory.
-There is a [configurable](clean-up.md#Deleted+Build+Configurations+Clean-up) timeout (5 days by default) before all project\-related data stored in the database (build history, artifacts, and so on) of the deleted project is completely removed during the next build history clean\-up.
-You can [restore](how-to.md#Restore+Just+Deleted+Project) a deleted project before the clean\-up is run.
+There is a [configurable](clean-up.md#Deleted+Build+Configurations+Clean-up) timeout (5 days by default) before all project-related data stored in the database (build history, artifacts, and so on) of the deleted project is completely removed during the next build history clean-up.

+>You can [restore](how-to.md#Restore+Just+Deleted+Project) a deleted project before the clean-up is run.
+>
+{product="tc"}

 The \<[TeamCity Data Directory](teamcity-data-directory.md)\>/config/_trash/ directory is not cleaned automatically and can be emptied manually if you are sure you do not need the deleted projects.